-Learning Haskell is hard, but it is really profitable.
-Haskell is not another boring functional thing.
+Learning Haskell is hard, but I think it is really profitable.
+Haskell is not just another boring functional thing.
 Yea, I know, you can write functional code in Python too.
 Haskell is just different.

 Below is a very nice summary of why Haskell is worth using.